canonical/microk8s/README.md

 ```

 > At this time microk8s is an early beta, while this should be safe to install please beware.
-> In order to install microk8s, make sure any current docker daemons are stopped and port 8080 is unused.
+> In order to install microk8s make sure port 8080 is not used.

 ### Accessing Kubernetes